cg-gdsc/FAQ/Readme.md

 ## How long does it take to get the AWS links or registration confirmation after the team registration has been done?

-- The registration confirmation is immediate.
+- The registration confirmation should be immediate, in case of any troubles we would appreciate your patience.
 The AWS accounts will be open after the kick-off on June 6th.

 ## How can I access my AWS account?